pchaganti/ax-aider-desk/docs/custom-commands.md

 *   `arguments` (array of objects, optional): An array defining the expected arguments for the command.
 Each argument object can have:
     *   `description` (string, **required**): A description of what the argument represents.
     *   `required` (boolean, optional): Set to `true` if the argument is mandatory, `false` otherwise.
 Defaults to `true`.
+*   `includeContext` (boolean, optional): Determines whether the current conversation context (chat history and context files) should be included when the command is run.
+Defaults to `true`.
+If set to `false`, the agent will receive an empty list of messages.
+This is useful for commands that should operate independently of the current chat session.

 ### Command Template: